healthchecks/healthchecks/CONTRIBUTING.md

 ## Developing a New Integration

+Before starting work on a new integration, please open an issue and discuss it first.
+We use several criteria when deciding whether to work on an integration or accept a PR:

+* Most important: is there substantial end-user (ideally, paying or would-be-paying end user) interest, across GitHub issues, private emails, social media?
+* Would it be fun to work on?
+* Is the service we are integrating with developer-friendly?
+Does it have an open and well-documented API?
+Can we develop and test the integration while avoiding sales calls, contract signing, paid subscriptions?
+* Does the new integration enable something that is otherwise not possible (or is very inconvenient) via webhooks or email?

 The best way to build a new integration is to pick a similar existing integration as a starting point for the new integration and replicate every aspect of it.
 You will need to make changes in the following files: